maximw/PieceofScript/docs/usage.md

 <a name="config"></a>
 ### Configuration

-Configuration file could be set in command line by `--config` option or it will be read from `./config.yaml` from current directory.
-If config file was not set, default values will be used.
+Configuration values set in YAML-file that could be passed in command line by `--config` option or it will be read from `./config.yaml` from current directory.
+If config file was not set, default configuration values will be used.

 <b>endpoints_file</b> - file to read API Endpoints definitions from.
 Default is `./endpoints.yaml`.